Stewed Sausages and Beans

 c. cook the sausages stewed with tomato and bean water

-• Extend the sauce with some bean water or broth (10) and cover again with the lid (11).
-Let simmer for 7-8 minutes, keeping the flame very low to prevent the beans from breaking and stirring occasionally.
-Then remove the lid and let it cook for another minute or two, stirring constantly, until the sauce has reached the desired thickness (12).
+• Thin the sauce with some bean water or broth (10) and cover again with the lid (11).
+Let it simmer for 7-8 minutes, keeping the flame very low so the beans don’t break, stirring occasionally.
+Then remove the lid and let it cook for another minute or two, stirring constantly, until the sauce reaches the desired thickness (12).

 d. add the beans to the sausages